mohammadch80/maxent_irl/README.md

 # maxent_irl
-Implementation of maximum entropy inverse reinforcement learning in GridWorld and FrozenLake gym environment.
+Implementation of Maximum Entropy Inverse Reinforcement Learning (Ziebart et al. 2008) in GridWorld and FrozenLake gym environment.
+This implementation is influenced by Yiren Lu: https://github.com/yrlu/irl-imitation